Woodside makes offer for stake in Israel's Leviathan gas field

 The Leviathan field has an estimated 17 trillion cubic feet of gas, making it the largest deepwater natural gas find of the past decade.

-Texas-based Noble Energy (NBL.N) has a 39.66 percent share in the field.
-Israel's Delek Group (DLEKG.TA), through subsidiaries Delek Drilling (DEDRp.TA) and Avner Oil Exploration (AVNRp.TA), has a 45.34 percent stake.
-Ratio Oil Exploration (RATIp.TA) holds the remaining 15 percent.
+Texas-based Noble Energy has a 39.66 percent share in the field.
+Israel's Delek Group, through subsidiaries Delek Drilling and Avner Oil Exploration , has a 45.34 percent stake.
+Ratio Oil Exploration holds the remaining 15 percent.

 The group has said it is looking to bring in other stakeholders and raise cash to help develop the project, which is expected to begin production in 2017.